Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - People who say they have no regrets have never lost anything worthwhile.
 - The person that you will spend the most time with in your life is yourself, so try to make yourself as interesting as possible.
 - To know the road ahead, ask those coming back.
-- We're all background characters in someone elses story.
+- We're all background characters in someone else's story.
 - You are not required to set yourself on fire to keep other people warm.
 - You be strange now but don't be a stranger, nah'mean? - **Leon, Mr. Robot**
 - You have to be comfortable with being uncomfortable.